 Stop Orphaned Data: The Guide to Nested Schema.org Architecture

-JSON-LD Nesting is the architectural practice of embedding one Schema.org object inside another (e.g., placing an Organization object inside an Offer object) to explicitly define the semantic relationship between entities.
-Unlike "Flat Schema"—where distinct entities exist as isolated blocks of code—Nested Schema creates a rigid knowledge graph edge, ensuring AI agents understand that this specific product is sold by this specific merchant.
+JSON-LD Nesting is the architectural practice of embedding one Schema.org object inside another (placing an Organization object inside an Offer object) to explicitly define the semantic relationship between entities.
+Unlike flat schema, where distinct entities exist as isolated blocks of code, nested schema creates a rigid knowledge graph edge, ensuring AI agents understand that this specific product is sold by this specific merchant.

-• Ambiguity: If your site lists multiple sellers (e.g., a marketplace) or if the AI scrapes your product data to answer a query like "Who sells the X1000 with the best return policy?", the disconnected schema fails to link the Return Policy (attached to the Merchant) with the Price (attached to the Offer).
+Ambiguity.
+If your site lists multiple sellers, or the AI scrapes your product data to answer "Who sells the X1000 with the best return policy?", disconnected schema fails to link the return policy (attached to the merchant) with the price (attached to the offer).

-• Hallucination: Without a hard edge connecting the two, the AI relies on proximity guessing.
-This is a primary cause of Brand Hallucinations, where an agent attributes a competitor's shipping policy to your product simply because they appeared in similar text chunks.
+Hallucination.
+Without a hard edge connecting the two, the AI relies on proximity guessing.
+This is a primary cause of brand hallucinations, where an agent attributes a competitor's shipping policy to your product because they appeared in similar text chunks.

 The Solution: The offeredBy Bridge

-This creates an unbreakable semantic chain.
-When you effectively define your Entity Home, this nesting extends that identity directly to your inventory.
+When you've already defined your Entity Home, this nesting extends that identity directly to your inventory.

 Technical Implementation: The Nesting Logic

-To implement this, you must refactor your JSON-LD generator.
-You are likely currently outputting separate arrays.
-You need to merge them.
+To implement this, refactor your JSON-LD generator.
+You're likely outputting separate arrays.
+Merge them.

 Start with the root Product entity.
 Define the physical attributes here (Name, Image, SKU, ISBN).